 - Superficial burns: These are known as first degree burns.
 They affect only the outer layer of skin and cause redness, pain, and minor swelling.
 You may have had a first degree burn if you touched the stove or the bottom of your iron.
 These burns heal quickly and don’t cause lasting damage.

 - Partial thickness burns: This type of burn is a second degree burn.
-These burns affect the outer and underlying layers of skin and cause blisters, intense pain, and swelling.
+These burns affect the outer and underlying layers of skin and cause blisters, and intense pain.

 QUALIFYING FOR SSD BENEFITS WITH BURN INJURIES

-There are two different listings that the SSA may use to determine if they can pay you SSDI or SSI benefits for your burn injuiries.
-One of the listings applies to injuries that are being treated with surgical management.
-The other listing is for injuries that are not being treated with surgical management.
+There are two different rules that the SSA may use to determine if they can pay you SSDI or SSI benefits for your burn injuries.
+One of the rules applies to injuries that are being treated with surgery.
+The other listing is for injuries that are not being treated with surgery.
 Each listing has very specific rules which will be discussed below.

-Listing 1.21 applies to burns of the lower or upper extremity, face, trunk, or head that require surgical management.
+Listing 1.21 applies to burns of the lower or upper extremity, face, trunk, or head that require surgery.
 If the burn injury requires surgery to repair it or to restore function, then you may qualify for SSDI and SSI benefits using this listing.

-Listing 8.08 applies to burn injuries that do not require surgical management.
+Listing 8.08 applies to burn injuries that do not require surgery.
 Instead, the focus under this listing is the type of skin injury that you have from the burn.

 In either case, your doctor must believe that the burn injuries you have will take at least 12 months to heal.
 You must provide medical records which show that your surgeon is working to restore function of the burned area.
 Under the skin listing, you must show through your medical records that your burn injury has affected your ability to function. an estimate from your doctor as to when function will be restored to the burned area, and medical records that show the burned area in not functional.